PennABA Statement on HB1900: The Better Access to Treatment (BAT) Act

 The discipline of behavior analysis has undertaken significant strides in order to protect individuals receiving services based on the empirical evidence of behavioral experimentation and methodology (BACB, 2014; Van Houten et al., 1988).
-In addition to the creation of the Behavior Analyst Certification Board (BACB®), there has also been a movement for individual states to create professional licensure laws which would regulate practice of ABA-based treatment services (Dorsey, Weinberg, Zane, & Guidi, 2009; Green & Johnston, 2009a; Green & Johnston, 2009b; Guercio & Murray, 2014; Johnston, Carr, & Mellichamp, 2017).
-According to the Association for Professional Behavior Analysts (APBA), there are currently 29 states that have licensure laws for the practice of applied behavior analysis (APBA, 2019).
-The state of Pennsylvania is working to create a licensure law specifically for behavior analysts and the leadership of PennABA are endorsing this effort.
+In addition to the creation of the Behavior Analyst Certification Board (BACB®), there has also been a movement for individual states to create professional licensure laws, which would regulate practice of ABA-based treatment services (Dorsey, Weinberg, Zane, & Guidi, 2009; Green & Johnston, 2009a; Green & Johnston, 2009b; Guercio & Murray, 2014; Johnston, Carr, & Mellichamp, 2017).
+According to the Association for Professional Behavior Analysts (APBA), there are currently 30 states that have licensure laws for the practice of applied behavior analysis (APBA, 2019).
+There is a bill in Pennsylvania House of Representatives, HB 1900 (currently in the Licensing committee) to create a licensure law specifically for behavior analysts.
+The leadership of PennABA is supporting this effort as are a highly significant number of behavior analysts, providers and agencies, advocacy groups (ABA in PA Initiative), parents, as well as APBA (Association for Professional Behavior Analysts) and the BACB (Behavior Analysis Certification Board®).

 As a leader in the dissemination of best practice application of applied behavior analysis, PennABA is providing this information to its members.
-The organization has endorsed and committed resources to the passing of this legislation and wants to state the positive impact that licensure could have on professional practice within the state.
-PennABA has had several leaders within the organization participate in drafting and editing the proposed legislation and have attended meetings with legislators and other important officials.
-PennABA has worked collaboratively with the ABAinPA initiative who has been leading the way towards creating the licensure law.
-Both PennABA and ABAinPA have had regular contact with the Association for Professional Behavior Analysts and the Behavior Analyst Certification Board® in order to learn from their experience in creating other state licensure acts.
-We believe that behavior analyst licensure is a significant step forward for both consumer protection as well as for the growth of high-quality of ABA-based intervention within the state of PA.
+The organization has endorsed and committed resources to the passing of this legislation because of the importance of licensure to professional practice within the state.
+PennABA has had several leaders within the organization participate in drafting and editing the proposed legislation, attending meetings with legislators and other important officials and working with APBA and the BACB®.
+PennABA continues to have regular contact with the Association for Professional Behavior Analysts and the Behavior Analyst Certification Board® in order to learn from their experience in creating other state licensure acts.
+We believe that behavior analyst licensure is a significant step toward consumer protection and the growth of high quality ABA-based intervention within the state of Pennsylvania.

 APBA.
 (2019).
 Overview of state laws to license or otherwise regulate practitioners of applied behavior analysis.
 Retrieved from https://cdn.ymaws.com/www.apbahome.net/resource/resmgr/pdf/state_regulation_of_ba_feb20.pdf